aws/s2n-tls/bindings/rust/bench/README.md

 ### Certificate generation

-All certs are stores in `certs/` and can be regenerated using `certs/generate_certs.sh`.
+All certs are stored in `certs/` and can be regenerated using `certs/generate_certs.sh`.
 There is one root cert that directly signs the server and client certs that are used in benchmarking.
-Currently, we use ECDSA with secp384r1.
+Currently, we use ECDSA with `secp384r1`.

 ### Negotiation parameters

-The current cipher suites benchmarked are TLS_AES_128_GCM_SHA256 and TLS_AES_256_GCM_SHA384, and the current key exchange methods benchmarked are ECDHE with secp256r1 and with x25519.
-These were the most readily usable parameters common to all three libraries tested.
+The cipher suites benchmarked are `TLS_AES_128_GCM_SHA256` and `TLS_AES_256_GCM_SHA384`, and the key exchange methods benchmarked are ECDHE with `secp256r1` and with `x25519`.